-Copyright@Author(s) - Available online at http://balkanmedicaljournal.org/ of miRNA is involved in many diseases, including T2DM.
+Copyright@Author(s) - Available online at http://balkanmedicaljournal.org/ molecule non-coding RNA that participates in gene expression and regulation.
+Previous studies have reported that abnormal expression of miRNA is involved in many diseases, including T2DM.
 During pregnancy, placental-derived exosomes are enriched with a variety of miRNAs, and these miRNAs reach all parts of the body through the circulatory system to regulate metabolism in various tissues.
 The level of exosomes in pregnant GDM patients is significantly higher than that of normal pregnant women throughout pregnancy, and these exosomes abnormally express miRNAs, including miR-182-3p.4 MiR-182-3p is a widely reported miRNA that participates in a variety of physiological processes, including cell proliferation, apoptosis, differentiation, and migration5, but its role in GDM is largely unknown.
 Therefore, in this study, we investigated the function and occurrence of miR-182-3p during the development of GDM.